hammadhaque/linecar/README.md

 Embedded Systems - Track following tank

-This project was done at Florida Atlantic University in the Intro to Embedded Systems class tau
+This project was done at Florida Atlantic University in the Intro to Embedded Systems class taught by Dr. Bassem Al-Halabi.

 Prerequisites
 With regards to software the only thing that will be needed is the Code Composer Studio IDE that I will explain how to install in the installing tab.